ericpruitt/sshfsexec/README.md

 once after.
 On the first pass, `pre_process_config` is `True` and `False` on the second pass.
-During the first execution, `remoteargs` will be unpopulated, and `sshlogin` will not yet be set if sshfsexec was run outside of an SSHFS mount.
-A sample configuration script can be found in this directory with the in the file named "config-sample.py".
-When the script is executed, it is executed inside of sshfsexec's `main` function with unrestricted access to the code, but a list of the most relevant variables follows below.
+During the first execution, `remoteargs` will be unpopulated, and `sshlogin` will not yet be set if sshfsexec was run outside of an SSHFS volume.
+A sample configuration script named "config-sample.py" is included with the source code to sshfsexec.

+When the configuration script is executed, it is executed inside of sshfsexec's `main` function with unrestricted access to the code, but a list of the most relevant variables follows below.

 ### Options ###